Separation of Routing and Scheduling in Backpressure-Based Wireless Networks

 \subsection{Diff-subMax}

 Diff-subMax is a low complexity and low overhead counterpart of Diff-Max.
 The flow control and the routing parts of Diff-subMax is exactly the same as in Diff-Max.
 The only different part is the scheduling algorithm, which uses 802.11 MAC protocol without any changes.
-When a transmission opportunity arises according to underlying 802.11 MAC at time $t$, then the scheduling algorithm of node $i$ calculates weights for all outgoing links to its neighbors.
+When a transmission opportunity arises according to the underlying 802.11 MAC at time $t$, then the scheduling algorithm of node $i$ calculates weights for all outgoing links to its neighbors.
 Let us consider link $i-j$ at time $t$.
 The weight is $\omega_{i,j}(t)=V_{i,j}(t)(1-\bar{p}_{i,j})\bar{R}_{i,j}$.
-Based on the weights, the link is chosen as; $l^* = \argmax_{j \in \Nset_{i}} \omega_{i,j}(t)$.
+Based on the weights, the link is chosen as; $l^* = \argmax_{[j \in \Nset_{i}]} \omega_{i,j}(t)$.
 This decision means that a packet from the link layer queue $V_{l^{*}}$ is chosen according to FIFO rule and transmitted.
-Note that this scheduling algorithm only performs intra-scheduling, \ie it determines from which link layer queue, packets should be transmitted, but it does not determine which node should transmit, which is handled by 802.11 MAC.
+Note that this scheduling algorithm only performs intra-node scheduling, \ie it determines from which link layer queue packets should be transmitted, but it does not determine which node should transmit, which is handled by 802.11 MAC.

-Diff-subMax reduces the complexity of the algorithm and overhead significantly.
+Diff-subMax has several nice features.
+We show in Appendix A that the deterministic version of Diff-subMax provides utility optimality for the networks with pre-determined inter-node scheduling such as CSMA/CA. Furthermore, Diff-subMax reduces the complexity of the algorithm and overhead significantly.
 In particular, each node $i$ calculates and compares weights $\omega_{i,j}(t)$ for each neighbor node.
 Therefore, the complexity is linear with the number of (neighbor) nodes.
-The overhead is also significantly reduced; each node needs to know the queue size of only its one-hop away neighbors.
+The overhead is also significantly reduced; each node needs to know the queue size only of its one-hop away neighbors.